igor-fga/37SCJ-Drone-Project/README.md

   3- No Vscode clicar no menu Terminal e na opção New terminal.

-  4- No terminal, baixe as dependências do projeto digitando o comando "npm install --save" e pressionar enter.
+  4- No terminal, baixe as dependências do projeto digitando o comando "npm install" e pressionar enter.

-  4- Instale as dependencias do bootstrap, com os comandos "npm install --save bootstrap" e "npm install --save reactstrap react react-dom"

   5- Ainda no terminal, execute a inicialização do projeto com o comando "npm start".